 Even if you don’t know a lot about architecture, however, the lovely Florida Southern campus makes an interesting stop when you’re near Lakeland.
 A free brochure with a walking tour gives essential background.
 You can stroll the campus at your own pace and go inside three buildings.

-Those who want more background and information can reserve a spot on the one-hour guided tour, offered at 10 a.m., noon and 2 p.m. for $20.
+- Those who want more background and information can reserve a spot on the one-hour guided tour of campus, offered at 10 a.m. and noon for $20.
 These tours go inside three open buildings.

 Touring the Frank Lloyd Wright-designed campus

 The first surprise is that in flat Florida, this campus is on a hill.
 The campus is built around scenic Lake Hollingsworth.
 The Wright-designed buildings are 80 feet above the lakeshore.

 There are 12 structures designed by Frank Lloyd Wright on campus, including the Water Dome — a huge fountain — and a mile of covered walkways.
 Built between 1941 and 1958, many buildings are in some stage of restoration.

 Along with a couple of architecture buffs from the Netherlands, we took the two-hour guided campus tour led by retired college administrator Bill Stephens.